-Live streaming your event content gives you the power to reach a global audience and create more inclusive virtual and hybrid event experiences.
-This means that providing closed captions and translations likely sits near the top of your priority list.
+Live streaming your event content gives you the power to reach a global audience and create a more inclusive experience for attendees.
+If you plan to live stream content, providing closed captions and translations should be at the top of your priority list.
 That's why we offer our own free Webex Events Closed Captions & Translations and third-party integration to provide text and audio captions and translation.

-This article explains how to use a third-party human captioning or translation service with your Webex Events Production Studio, Webex Events Streaming, Webex Events RTMP, or Webex Events Simulive stream.
+This article explains how to use a third-party human captioning or translation service with the Webex Events Production Studio, Webex Events RTMP, or a Webex Events Simulive stream.

-To learn all about the free machine translations and captions included with your streaming credit for Webex Events Production Studio, Webex Events Streaming, the Webex Events RTMP Player, and Webex Events Simulive, read our Webex Events Closed Captions & Translations article.
+To learn all about the free machine closed captions and translations included with Video on Demand and your streaming credit for Webex Events Production Studio, Webex Events Streaming, the Webex Events RTMP Player, and Webex Events Simulive, read our Webex Events Closed Captions & Translations article.

 Human caption, translation, and interpretation providers

 Human captioning means that real people listen to your stream and provide captions in real-time.
 Our official partners are SyncWords for closed captioning and translation, and Interprefy for audio interpretation.
 Other providers like Vitac and Caption Max also work well.
-The general process described here should apply to nearly any human caption provider. 👍
+The general processes and best practices described in this article should apply to nearly any human caption provider. 👍

-Before learning more about our supported providers, here are a few things to keep in mind:
+Before learning more about our supported providers, here are a few considerations to keep in mind:

 Captioners generally provide one-to-many translation and interpretation — not many-to-many.
 This means speakers in a single stream must speak the same language for captioning to work.

-Human captions and translations work with Webex Events Simulive video, not Video on Demand.
+Human captions and translations are possible with Webex Events Simulive video, not Video on Demand.

 You can only use one type of captions per Live Stream or session.
-This means you can provide either text captions or audio interpretation — not both.
+This means you must choose whether to provide either text captions or audio interpretation — not both.

-Only the Web App supports captions from third parties — not the Mobile App.
-If you need Mobile App captions and translations, consider using our Webex Events Closed Captions & Translations solution.
+Only the web version of the Event App supports captions from third parties — not the Mobile App.
+If you need Mobile App captions and translations, consider using Webex Events Closed Captions & Translations.

 SyncWords has actual people who listen to your live stream and provide real-time closed captions in multiple languages.
 If you're streaming pre-recorded video as Simulive content, they'll translate that, too!
-Web App attendees select their preferred language from the drop-down next to the Show/Hide Captions button below the live stream.
+Attendees on the web version of the Event App select their preferred language from the drop-down next to the Show/Hide Captions button below the live stream.

 Interprefy provides actual people who watch and listen to the stream and then simultaneously interpret the speech.
-Web App attendees simply click the Audio Captions button below the live stream and select their preferred language.
+Attendees using the web version simply click the Audio Captions button below the live stream and select their preferred language.

 Working with the provider

-This section focuses on working directly with SyncWords and Interprefy to purchase and coordinate their services for your event, and the general steps also apply to most other providers.
+This section focuses on working directly with SyncWords and Interprefy to purchase and coordinate their services for your event, and the general steps should apply to most other providers.

 First, gather the following information: